-COVID-19's impact on business and everyday life for the foreseeable future will be significant.
+COVID-19's impact on business and everyday life is significant.
 Partridge Snow & Hahn has assembled a team of attorneys with diverse practice areas who regularly advise companies on how to handle these impacts from both a legal and business perspective.

 Find COVID-19 information related to: